US warns North Korea of 'massive military response' after nuclear test

 US monitors measured a powerful 6.3-magnitude earthquake near the North's main testing site, with an aftershock possibly caused by the collapse of a tunnel at the site.

-North Korea said the test of what it described as a hydrogen bomb designed for a long-range missile was "a perfect success."
+The North hailed its test of what it described as a hydrogen bomb designed for a long-range missile as "a perfect success."

 Pyongyang residents celebrated as a jubilant television newsreader hailed the "unprecedentedly large" blast; she said it had moved the country closer to "the final goal of completing the state nuclear force."

+Neighbouring South Korea reacted by conducting a live-fire exercise simulating an attack on the North's nuclear site, state news agency Yonhap reported, hitting "designated targets in the East Sea" with missiles and F-15K fighter jets.

+The South's military said the range to the simulated targets were equivalent to the North's Punggye-ri nuclear test site in its northeastern province.

-International condemnation of North Korea's sixth nuclear test was swift and strong, including from neighbouring China.
-South Korean President Moon Jae-In, once an advocate of dialogue with the North, called for the "strongest punishment."
+The exercise came after South Korean President Moon Jae-In, once an advocate of dialogue with the North, called for the "strongest punishment," joining a chorus of international condemnation of Pyongyang's sixth nuclear test including from China.

 Russian President Vladimir Putin said the test "torpedoes the global non-proliferation regime, violates UN Security Council resolutions" and threatens regional peace, while adding, in a phone call to Japanese Prime Minister Shinzo Abe, that the crisis "should be resolved only by political and diplomatic means."